 What is a micro-credential?

 A micro-credential is a short, competency-based recognition that allows an educator to demonstrate mastery in a particular area such as Bully Free Schools or English Language Learners.
-The OEA/NEA micro-credentials are created by educators, for educators and are grounded in research and best-practices.
-There are currently more than 80 to choose from.
+The OEA/NEA micro-credentials are created by educators, for educators and are grounded in research and best-practices designed to be: